-Many of the wilderness therapy programs have specialty tracks or specific groups for a particular type of student that vary widely from autism spectrum disorder, gaming disorder, female vs. male, sexual maladaptive behaviors/sex addictions or substances use/addiction/recovery).
-Where programs differ is how the wilderness is used to effect change for the client, including the model, practices, type of client, group size, therapist in-field time and terrain/location.
-These are some of the nuances that you or a referring professional want to parse out before making a choice.
+All of the adolescent wilderness therapy programs keep gendered groups but many also distinguish specialty tracks (specific groups) for helping clients with autism spectrum disorder (ASD), video game addiction,, sexually maladaptive behaviors/sex addictions, or substance use/addiction/recovery).
+Where wilderness therapy programs differ is how the wilderness is used to effect change for the client, including the model, practices, type of client, group size, therapist in-field time and terrain/location, and inclusion of specific “adventure” components.
+These are some of the nuances that you or a therapeutic consultant or interventionist want to parse out before making a choice.

 When you call an admissions representative, in addition to asking about these nuances of the program, be sure to ask about their rate and other fees.
 You can also ask if they work with any scholarship organizations, offer need-based discounts, or have seen families have success with insurance reimbursement.
-The lowest daily rate reported was $445 a day.
-There were two programs that self reported that they did not have enrollment fees and next lowest was $1200.*
+The lowest daily rate reported was $495/ a day.
+There were two programs that self-reported that they did not have enrollment fees and the next lowest was $2200.*

-* Enrollment fee is a common one-time fee found within wilderness therapy programs that generally covers the cost of all clothing and gear that is provided by the program.
+* Enrollment fee is a common one-time fee charged by wilderness therapy programs that generally covers the cost of all necessary (and replacement) clothing and gear provided to the arriving client.

 ** The success wilderness therapy programs find assisting parents in receiving insurance reimbursement depends on the license the program has and precisely what your insurance offers.
 It is impossible to explain in a blog.
 Call the admissions person to have them work with you and your insurance plan.